It’s quite natural for children and young people to worry and to be anxious at various stages of school and home life.

 - it disrupts a young person’s life at home or school on a regular basis

-- the problem has gone but the feeling of fear or panic hasn’t
+- the problem has gone but the feeling of fear or panic has not

 - it interferes with their ability to take part in activities

-- they struggle to complete tasks that other children do easily
+- they struggle to complete tasks that other children or young people do easily

 - their fear or worry seems out of proportion to the problem

-A child with an anxiety disorder may display physical and emotional symptoms including:
+A child or young person with an anxiety disorder may display physical and emotional symptoms including: